 Grant Writing Workshops

 Grant writing workshops will be held to walk organizations who have been invited to apply for the JumpStart Grant through the grant writing process and answer any questions about the process and program.
 All invited potential grantees must attend one session.
+Registration is required.

 The JumpStart Community Safety Micro-Grant program will offer 6 trainings per grant cycle to increase the capacity of small grassroots organizations.
 These trainings will be free and open to the public, and will require registration.
 Grantees are required to attend 2 trainings.

 - Create a new account or login to existing account

 - Scroll down the 2020 JumpStart Micro-Grant and click the blue APPLY button

 - For Tier 2 & 3 Applicants, fill out the Letter of Intent portion of the application and hit SUBMIT LOI